Anshul-Birla/cse110-w21-group28/admin/meetings/011821-Management.md

 *Old business:* none

 *New business:*
-creating a GitHub repository, sharing access with everyone the wiki will just be the README for now project requirements prefer GitHub wiki over pages, but other students also seemed to be having trouble with this
+creating a GitHub repository, sharing access with everyone <br>
+the wiki will just be the README for now <br>
+project requirements prefer GitHub wiki over pages, but other students also seemed to be having trouble with this <br>
 theme:
-team name: Powell Rangers
+team name: Powell Rangers <br>
-a red Power Ranger with a tomato as the head team values: teamwork, collaboration communication
+team values:
+teamwork, collaboration
+communication